skellis46/finger-pointing-moon/case-for-support.md

 ### Outputs

 _Finger Pointing Moon_ is driven by research (RES) _and_ developmental (DEV) concerns.
-The projects eleven outputs are a wide-ranging series of inter-disciplinary responses to the project's aim to examine the epistemic potential and limits of practice-research.
+The eleven outputs are a wide-range of inter-disciplinary responses to the project's aim to examine the epistemic potential and limits of practice-research.
 The outputs also challenge the PI to strengthen and broaden his communication, impact and public engagement capacity.

 1. Experimental documentation practices, developed through practice-research fieldwork (RES)
 2. Scholarly article about epistemic limits (RES)